+aux

-aux = Total of the pumping and fan power serving the system in use 0.85.
+= Total of the pumping and fan power serving the system in

 Watts.
 Convert HP to Watts with the formula:

+Watts

-Watts = $HP \times 746 / motor efficiency$.
+= HP x 746 / motor efficiency.
 If motor efficiency is unknown,

+use 0.85.

 Input = WLHP system power in Watts using the formula: